 Custer State Park in the Black Hills encompasses over 73,000 acres of spectacular terrain and an abundance of wildlife.

-Favorite outdoor activities include hiking 7,242-foot Harney Peak, mountain biking, horseback riding, fishing, chuck wagon suppers and jeep rides.
+Favorite outdoor activities include hiking 7,242-foot Black Elk Peak, mountain biking, horseback riding, fishing, chuck wagon suppers and jeep rides.
 The park boasts scenic drives such as the Needles Highway (SD 87), which twists and turns its way past towering rock formations and through narrow tunnels, including the Needles Eye, a granite spire with a slit only 3 to 4 feet wide but reaching 30 to 40 feet high.